SSWConsulting/SSW.Rules.Content/rules/warn-then-call/rule.md

 ![Figure: Good example - Includes a task, and gives context by sharing the email to a teams chat using Outlook | Share to Teams](share-to-teams.png)
 :::

-### What if your call is declined?
+### What if your call is declined/not answered?

 When a call is declined, it is important to follow up in order to ensure the task remains a priority and does not get forgotten.
+You should follow up twice after the first call.

 :::greybox
 "Tried to call - will try again in 1 hour"